-14 tennis players who have taken a stand on social issues
+14 tennis players, including Serena Williams, Naomi Osaka, Billie Jean King and Arthur Ashe, who have taken a stand on social issues

 Billie Jean King

-The former world No 1 has been a tireless advocate of equal rights for women, both in tennis and in life.
+The former world No 1 has been a tireless advocate of equal rights for women, both on court and off the court.
 In 2009, she was awarded the presidential medal of freedom for her work for equality.
 She has been a champion of social justice in all forms and never hesitates to call it as she sees it in public.

 The American was a long-time advocate for civil and human rights, a role model for athletes around the world.
 “From what we get, we can make a living.
 What we give, however, makes a life,” Ashe said.
 The American was a reluctant hero at first, but the indignities he endured shaped him into a powerful source of intelligent discourse and patient, critical thinking.
 Ashe dedicated much of his life to speaking out against apartheid and was even arrested in 1985, for protesting in front of the South African Embassy in Washington, D.C.

 As outspoken and honest as they come, the legendary Navratilova has long been an advocate for the LBGTQ+ movement and uses her social media platform to educate and liberate.
-At this year’s Australian Open, Navratilova and John McEnroe protested Margaret Court’s homophobia and called for Margaret Court Arena to be renamed “Evonne Goolagong Arena.”
+At the 2020 Australian Open, Navratilova and John McEnroe protested Margaret Court’s homophobia and called for Margaret Court Arena to be renamed “Evonne Goolagong Arena.”

-Billie Jean King started the fire but it wouldn’t have burned down the house if Venus Williams hadn’t followed through and led the fight for equal prize money at Wimbledon.
+Billie Jean King started the fire but it was Williams who took it further and led the fight for equal prize money at Wimbledon.
 On the eve of her 2005 Wimbledon title Williams appealed to the Grand Slam committee.
 The next year she eloquently penned an op-ed in the London Times, calling for equal pay at Wimbledon.
 After she won the 2007 title, Williams became the first woman to receive the same champion’s purse as the men’s singles champion.

 The only Frenchman to win a Grand Slam singles title in the Open era (Roland-Garros 1983), Noah was strongly influenced by Arthur Ashe, who discovered him in Cameroon in the 1970s.
 Noah began his fight against poverty and for tolerance in 1988 with “Les Enfants de la Terre”, founded by his mother, and above all with his own association, Fête le Mur (“The Wall is a celebration”), which promotes education with tennis in the poorest areas of the suburbs.
 Founded in 1996, Fête le Mur is more active than ever.
 Noah can regularly be heard and seen making a pro-tolerance stance.